Extraltodeus/DistanceSampler/sampler_explaination.md

 This step projects the tensors onto a unit hypersphere.

-(Note from me: that's a super fancy way to say I divide by the norm/radius, juste to ensure a similar scale, also usable by the slerp after)
+(Note: that's a super fancy way to say I divide by the norm/radius, juste to ensure a similar scale, also usable by the slerp after)

 Next, the function calculates a distance metric between all pairs of normalized tensors: